Call of Duty: Black Ops — Cold War called for technical wizardry from Treyarch

 GamesBeat: Do you generally have a decision to make as far as 4K versus 120Hz?

 Olson: Not really?
 It’s not that granular.
 120Hz will have a lower resolution on the current hardware.
 But we’re excited about 120Hz for sure.
 We’ve spent a lot of time in previous projects trying to optimize our input latency, to make the feel of the game better for players.
 There was a GDC talk a couple of years ago from one of the Activision engineers about some of our work in that space.
-It’s much better when you’re able to just double the framerate, because you get significantly better response times.
+It’s much better when you’re able to just double the framerate because you get significantly better response times.
 We think players will appreciate it.
-But there is a decision to be made — do you want the best graphics, or do you want the best response time?
+But there is a decision to be made — do you want the best graphics or do you want the best response time?
 We leave it up to players.
 We don’t want to make that decision for them.

 Rich: To qualify that, you’ll have to really look closely to see the differences in resolution.
-We made a decision on a level that it’s not — oh, I’m running on 640 by 480 versus 4K.
+We made a decision on a level that it’s not “Oh, I’m running on 640×480 versus 4K.”
 It’s much closer to 4K.
 It looks really good, even at 120.
 But it’s not as we would expect from 4K.

-GamesBeat: I consistently rank around the top 20 percent of players in multiplayer, which is sad, because I’m definitely not in the top 19 percent.
+GamesBeat: I consistently rank around the top 20% of players in multiplayer, which is sad, because I’m definitely not in the top 19%.
 I’m worse than 4 or 5 million other people out there.

 Rich: Well, you’re better than each and every one of us.